-Mark first experienced the healing power of mediation as a participant in a mediation for a church congregation.
+Mark, an ordained minister in the Evangelical Lutheran Church in America, first experienced the healing power of mediation as a participant in a mediation for a church congregation.
 This experience was so overwhelmingly positive for him and for the congregation he was leading that he decided to pursue training to be a mediator for church congregations.

 Since 2001 Mark has been a participant in the Advanced Clergy Clinic in Family Emotional Process, a seminar which applies Bowen Systems Theory to the management of conflict in communal settings such as congregations, businesses and families.
 In 2003 he became a consultant and began offering training and workshops in conflict transformation and the dynamics of emotional systems for church leaders and congregations.

 Mark currently serves as a stated supply pastor at St. John’s Lutheran Church in Johnston, SC and a volunteer at the Community Mediation Center in Columbia, SC.
 He lives in Columbia, with his spouse, Nancy, and their two children, Ross – 14, and Emi – 12.